matt-meaningfulgigs/fuckamazon/README.md

 npm start
 ```

 You'll be prompted to enter your Amazon wishlist URL(s) (comma separated, public wishlists only).
-For each wishlist, the tool will:

-- Load the wishlist page.
-- **CAPTCHA Handling:**
-  If the text "Enter the characters you see below" appears within the first few seconds, the tool will:
-  - Take a screenshot of the CAPTCHA container (`//div[@class="a-row a-text-center"]`).
-  - Convert the image to ASCII art using the `image-to-ascii` package (requires GraphicsMagick).
-  - Display the ASCII art in the terminal.
-  - Prompt you to input the CAPTCHA text, which is then automatically submitted.
+For each wishlist, the tool may prompt you to input the CAPTCHA text.
+Sometimes it happens, sometimes not.
-- Scroll to load all items.
-- Scrape item details and convert Amazon links.
-- Use DuckDuckGo to attempt fetching a non-Amazon product link.
-- Export the data into a CSV file named after the wishlist (e.g. `My_Wishlist_Name.csv`).

 ## Contributing